Sudhir-DS/myfirstgithubrepos/README.md

 # myfirstgithubrepos
-this is my 1st repositry
+This is my 1st Repositry.
+Author : sudhir shendage